vdaas/vald/docs/contributing/coding-style.md

    1. Use `goleak.VerifyNone()` to validate it on each test cases.
    2. Use `goleak.VerifyTestMain()` to validate it on each package.

-   By default in Vald, the goroutine leak validation is executed in each test case. e.g.
+   By default, the goroutine leak validation is executed in each test case. e.g.

    ```go
    for _, tc := range tests {